geudde/attic-chest/pages/04.season-3/18.meeting-39/03.ode/docs.md

 &emsp;&emsp;Drink deep ye mighty host,
 &emsp;And let the bottle pass.
 &emsp;Begin, begin the jovial strain,
-&emsp; Fill, fill the mystic bowl,
+&emsp;&emsp;Fill, fill the mystic bowl,
 &emsp;And drink, and drink, and drink again,
 &emsp;For drinking fires the soul.